The Step Most Routines Are Missing

 After cleansing, the skin needs water-based support before anything heavier goes on top.
 This can come from a hydrating toner, an essence, or a water-based serum.
 For many people, a true hydrating toner is the most commonly missed starting point because it helps replenish water before moisturizer is applied.

-When looking for a hydrating products, focus on ingredients that attract, bind, and support water in the skin.
+When looking for hydrating products, the goal is to find ingredients that help attract, bind, and support water in the skin.
 Ingredients like glycerin, panthenol, sodium PCA, hyaluronic acid, beta-glucan, and aloe can all be useful in hydrating formulas.
-The overall formula still matters, but these are the types of ingredients commonly found in products designed to support water balance rather than exfoliate or strip the skin.
+The exact formula still matters, but these are the types of ingredients commonly found in products designed to support water balance rather than exfoliate or strip the skin.

 Some people notice less tightness almost immediately once hydration is added back in.
 Texture, congestion, dullness, and uneven tone usually take longer because those changes depend on the skin barrier, shedding process, and consistency over time.